 Employees often struggle with finding files buried somewhere on the intranet, and it can take multiple clicks to get to the right page.
 Many employees give up and ask their colleagues for help.

 You can help avoid this by giving employees access to their work resources in a one-stop-shop experience.
 Instead of searching multiple pages, employees can find all the documents they need right on the homepage.
 Here is an example of how this can be done in a single application:

 Interactive Features such as Polls, FAQs, and Videos can connect and engage

 Employees are curious about what’s happening in the workplace, but much of the communication on traditional intranets is one-way and top-down.
 Often we meet UX professionals working with strict work cultures and reluctant to propose interactive tools and use of media.
 You don’t need to convince stakeholders to revamp the corporate culture to help bring some life into the intranet.
 You can start small by engaging employees in a relevant discussion using a poll or a video.
 We often work with customers with a very strict culture and find that a simple poll is always welcomed by employees and is likewise acceptable by managers.
+Click to see more here on ways to avoid employee dispute.
 Videos and podcasts can be harder to produce, but they can bring huge engagement on many intranets where we’ve measured employee engagement.